 10 Tips for Managing Teams Remotely

-One of the most FAQs during our Executive Coaching and Mentoring and Resilience Coaching sessions over the past few weeks, has been how to manage and motivate a remote team.
-For many leaders and managers, the lockdown has meant they are having to manage their teams virtually, often for the first time.
+One of the most FAQs during our Executive Coaching and Mentoring and Resilience Coaching sessions over the past few months, has been how to manage and motivate a remote team.
+For many leaders and managers, lockdowns have meant they had to manage their teams virtually, often for the first time.
 We’ve helped leaders of global Sales teams do this successfully for many years, although the current pandemic has brought additional challenges, such as coping with the fear of the virus and parents having to deal with home schooling whilst trying to work from home.

 This may sound obvious, but you may have new team members onboard or have created matrix management teams to deal with the crisis.
 If you know your individual team member’s personality type, their key strengths and what motivates them, you will have a better understanding of how to lead and manage them through the current changes and uncertainty.
 If you don’t, it’s never too late to ask them to complete online personality assessments.

 2. Know Your Team Types: